 B2B e-trading platform to be launched by Hon Hai in March: sources

-CNATAIPEI--Hon Hai Precision Industry Co., the world's largest contract electronics maker, will launch a business to business (B2B) trading platform in early March, a move perceived as a way for the company to broaden its business model, market sources said yesterday.
+TAIPEI--Hon Hai Precision Industry Co., the world's largest contract electronics maker, will launch a business to business (B2B) trading platform in early March, a move perceived as a way for the company to broaden its business model, market sources said yesterday.

 The sources said Hon Hai Chairman Terry Gou made an internal announcement before the Lunar New Year holiday, saying that the company will gear up to develop its electronics commerce business this year.